May-Li Khoe

 May-Li Khoe (born 1977) is a Dutch-Canadian engineer and designer known for her work in user experience design, software development, and human-computer interaction, as well as mentoring activities in the tech industry.
-She has worked for companies and organisations including Apple and Khan Academy, and has been involved in entrepreneurial projects such as Scribble Together and Boogie Loops.
+She has worked for companies and organisations including Apple, Microsoft and Khan Academy, and has been involved in entrepreneurial projects such as Scribble Together and Boogie Loops.

 Education

 In 1999, Khoe completed her undergraduate degree in Electrical Engineering and Computer Science at the Massachusetts Institute of Technology (MIT).
 She then pursued a Master of Engineering (MEng) degree, completed in 2000.
 During her time at MIT, she researched human-computer interaction and user interface design under the supervision of Pattie Maes at the MIT Media Lab.
 Khoe is also pursuing a Master of Fine Arts (MFA) in Creative Writing at San Francisco State University.

 Career

 Khoe began her career working with HyperTalk programming in HyperCard, where she created interactive educational tools and games.
 These early projects marked the beginning of her focus on integrating design and technology to improve user experience.